hsnlab/moq-relay-topo-opt/optimizer/README.md

    * You can deactivate it later by running the command: `deactivate`
  * Install dependencies: `pip install -r requirements.txt`
  * Run the script: `python -m fastapi run app/api.py --port 80`

+## Run (benchmark)

+The easiest way to run the simulation benchmark is to run [run-benchmark.sh](runbenchmark.sh), however, it only works on Unix based systems.

+On Windows, after setting up the environment according to the [guide](#locally) above, run the [benchmark.py](app/benchmark.py) file with the Python installation of the (virtual) environment.